 Reviewer Charlotte Kingsley wrote: "This book will change your life. ... badly needed... important and life-changing.
 Caplan makes the case with tremendous clarity and compelling stories that women's unhappiness gets blamed on their (actually non-existent) masochism...
 Over the many years since this classic was published, I have bought the books in quantity and sent them to friends and family.
 It's remarkable how many of them have contacted me later to tell me that they read the book and then were able to leave an abusive relationship or a horrendous job situation.
 If people would read this book and learn from it, it would revolutionize the ways women, men, and therapists think about what makes women's lives difficult and what could be done about it.
 Every word Caplan writes rings true and is vivid and clear."

-Thinking Critically About Research on Sex and Gender (co-author, Jeremy B. Caplan), Third edition
+(co-author, Jeremy B. Caplan), Third edition

 For anyone who wants to learn the truth about sex-difference research and/or about research methods in an easy-to-read but informative way.
 This short book unveils a revolutionary approach to understanding sex and gender research — one that puts people in touch with the practical meaning behind research and its vital effects on everyday life.
 Topics include: research about sex differences in spatial and math abilities, aggression, verbal abilities, and "dependency," as well as hormones.